bollu/ppsspp-help/input/index.md

 __Mipmapping__

-Disabling mipmapping will grant a performance increase, but will cause PPSSPP to look slightly blurry as a result.
-[TODO - explain mipmapping]
+Enabling mipmapping will grant a performance increase, but will cause PPSSPP to look slightly blurry as a result, as mipmapping pre-calculates the filtered textures and store them to use in games.

 #### Performance ####